-In addition to central reservation systems (CRS) operated by hotels, outsourcing providers of central reservation systems are available for hotel managers.
+In addition to central reservation systems (CRS) operated by hotels, there are out-sourcing providers of central reservation systems that are available for hotel managers.

 This new breed of CRS and service provider processes voice, Internet and Global Distribution System-based reservations on behalf of hotels.
 This hybrid group provides reservation systems to clients that want to manage closely their reservation processing, while also offering all the services of a traditional representation company.
 In addition, these companies offer their services through Web-enabled application-service provider [ASP] models.